lattice0/qemu-insides/Qemu/1-main.md

 }
 ```

 Qemu runs all of this in a loop forever.
-So now we should check the [Main Loop]() section.
+Now that you have an overview of the qemu event loop, we can start explaining the qemu init process in details.